 Utilities are an important and expensive necessity of island living.
 Because our population in the Turks & Caicos Islands is very small, as compared to other Caribbean countries, our costs for utilities are relatively high.

-Power is provided by PPC Ltd. on Providenciales, North, Middle, and South Caicos.
-On Provo we now pay 28 cents per kilowatt hour for residential use plus a fuel surcharge.
+Power is provided by Fortis (TCI) Ltd. on Providenciales, North, Middle, and South Caicos.
+On Provo we now pay 14 cents per kilowatt hour for residential use plus a fuel surcharge, which typically equals or exceeds the kilowatt charge.
 Fees for new customers (classed as Belongers and non-Belongers; Belongers pay lower deposits) are also fairly impressive: Residential Service: connection fee $100.00 and deposit (refundable after service has been terminated and the last bill paid) is $150.00 to $250.00.
 Commercial Service Single Phase: connection fee $350.00, and deposit of $250.00, Commercial 3 Phase: connection fee $750.00 and the deposit is based on an estimate of six weeks usage.

 There are two internet providers on island.
 Lime and Express High Speed Internet both have several service levels available at varying costs.
 Installation is approximately $150.00 and basic service starts at around $40.00 a month.
 Lime charges a $200.00 deposit to Non- Belongers.

 Cable TV is provided by WIV Cable TV.
 The connection charge for cable varies depending on where you live and is between $100.00 and $500.00.
 There is an additional charge of $125.00 to purchase your cable box and the basic cable package is $50.00 per month.